 Lancelot/Gwen are another fan favourite, often appearing as Ship Mates with Arthur/Merlin.

 Merlin/Morgana are quite popular too.

 Nathan Wournos and Audrey Parker of Haven are pretty much the fandom's OTP, despite the fact she practically pushed him into another girl's arms, they don't know much about each other's personal life and at least on one occasion she flirted with a man he despises right in front of him.
 On the other hand, Nathan's curse of not being able to feel anything seems to be negated by Audrey, which led to a bit of Ship Tease when he kissed her doppelganger to reveal her nature.

-Just watch the last Wizards of Waverly Place movie and you will see that even the producers have become Jalex fans (along with almost every fan of the show).
+Just watch the first Wizards of Waverly Place movie and you will see that even the producers have become Jalex fans (along with almost every fan of the show).
 Seriously, Justin and Alex act more like a couple than siblings.
 This is either due to the creators' inability to portray a "clean" brother-sister relationship or they just did it on purpose.
 Perhaps they realized that they made a great mistake when they made Justin and Alex brother and sister instead of best friends as originally intended.

 Fans also like to pair Harper with Max even though she has a canon boyfriend in Zeke.